-Every state in the U.S. is beginning to ease lockdown restrictions.
+As vaccines become more widely available, every state in the U.S. is beginning to ease lockdown restrictions.
 Hospital radiology departments, imaging centers, and other facilities are opening to increase the availability of general medical care, including imaging exams that were delayed due to the pandemic.

 Radiologists and other health professionals share the public’s concerns about safety, especially when it comes to seeking medical care unrelated to COVID-19.
 In response to these concerns, the medical community is taking extra precautions to reduce the risk of virus exposure as much as possible.

 Talk to your doctor if you have any concerns about seeking medical care or undergoing medical imaging.
 In most cases, the benefit of medical care and imaging to your overall health far outweighs any possible risk of infection.

 How is My Imaging Facility Practicing COVID Safety?

 Imaging facilities have modified their internal procedures to help manage the flow of patients and minimize the risk of COVID exposure.
 Safety measures may differ between facilities.
 Call your imaging facility staff before your exam if you have concerns about how they will maintain your safety.
 The staff will likely: